 Given the fact that calcium supplements only have a modest effect on increasing bone density, Feinberg recommends obtaining calcium through food rather than supplements.

-"Calcium obtained from dietary sources is best and offers better absorption," she says.
+"Calcium obtained from dietary sources is best and offers better absorption."

 Food sources for calcium include: